danielk0k/danielk0k/README.md

     I’m currently studying <strong>Computer Science</strong> 🎓 at the <a href="https://nus.edu.sg/"><strong>National University of Singapore (NUS)</strong></a>.
   </p>
   <p>
     I love to build cool and aesthetic stuff 🤩.
-Right now, I'm exploring a little bit of web3.0, because I believe it's be the future (maybe in decade 🤷‍♂️).
 Working on some web development and software engineering projects at the moment!
+Check out <a href="https://www.qumo.ai/">qumo.ai</a> - Your Intelligent Question Moderator to unlock deeper insights through dynamic conversations.
   </p>
   <p>
     Thanks for reading me! 😉